fullstacktalks/react-flux-starter/readme.md

 Full Stack, March 12, 2015

-You can see the final product on [the `finished` branch](https://github.com/fullstacktalks/react-flux-starter/compare/finished) or live on [github pages](http://fullstacktalks.github.io/react-flux-starter/).
+You can see the final product on [the `finished` branch](https://github.com/fullstacktalks/react-flux-starter/compare/finished).

 ## Getting started

 - Clone this repo and go to it: